 Indoor entertainment venues and covered food areas would mitigate the weather risk, and the parade could be designed with British spring conditions in mind — perhaps incorporating elements that actually celebrate rain and grey skies in a humorous, self-aware way.

-A Mardi Gras-style event at Universal Bedford is not just possible — it is probable.
-Universal has invested decades in perfecting this event format, and the company's pattern of rolling out proven concepts to new parks strongly suggests Bedford will get its own version.
-Whether it is called Mardi Gras, Carnival, or something entirely new, expect a spectacular spring celebration to feature on Universal Bedford's events calendar from the outset.
+A Mardi Gras-style event at Universal UK is not just possible — it is probable.
+Universal has invested decades in perfecting this event format, and it remains to be seen whether Bedford will get its own version.
+Whether it is called Mardi Gras, Carnival, or something entirely new, whether a spring celebration appears on Universal UK’s events calendar from the outset remains to be seen.